Synagoge Duisburg

 Nearby Attractions

-3. Duisburg Zoo: A family-friendly destination that houses a diverse range of animal species, making it a fun outing for visitors of all ages.
+3. Duisburg Zoo - A family-friendly destination that offers a diverse range of animal exhibits and educational programs.

 Insider Tips